The Wells Family

 Nephew of Dr. G. S. Stansberry

-Children of S ARAH WELLS and
+Children of SARAH WELLS and MARION HAYS are:

 i.
 JAMES6 HAYS.